benofbrown/darksouls/Elden_Ring.md

 - Rescue Boc and talk until you get mushrooms
 - Grab the Gold Fowl Foot and Somber Smithing Stone [1]
 - Get to Third Church of Marika, get the Flask of Wonderous Physik and Sacred Tear.
 Run South so you hear Blaidd howling, pick up the Trina's Lilys near the Runebear in the Ruins
-- Run to the Fort Haight West site of grace, travel back to Third Church of Marika.
+- Run to the Fort Haight West site of grace, travel back to the First Step.
+- Go to the Agheel Lake South site of grace, carry on South to the Weeping Penninsula, getting the Stonesword Key on the way.
+- Carry on to the site of grace near the merchant, buy a Cracked Pot off him.
+- Run to the two nearby churches picking up the Sacred Tears in each, as well as the Blood Grease outside the first one, and the Trina's Lilies in the ruins between the two.
-- Teleport to Caelid, kill the sleeping dragon, pop the Gold Fowl Foot before the final blow
+- Travel back to Third Church of Marika, teleport to Caelid, kill the sleeping dragon using the Blood Grease to speed it up, pop the Gold Fowl Foot before the final blow
-- Level up Dex to 18, Int to 23
+- Level up Dex to 18, Int to 23, rest of the runes go in to Vigour.
 - Go to Church of Ellah, get the spirit bell from Ranni, and buy the crafting kit and 3 cracked pots.
 Ask him about the howling in Mistwood.
 - Get to Stormhill shack, talk to Roderika
 - Get Golden Vow and another SSS[1]